day8/re-frame/docs/WIP/Flow.md

 ## Flow

 This tutorial focuses mainly on how data flows between dominoes 3-4-5-6.
-We'll look at the underlying mechanism reactive mechanism.
+We'll look at the underlying reactive mechanism.

 BUT we'll start by looking at the overall picture ...